 Must be safety conscious; possess or be able to obtain a valid passport; willing and able to travel internationally; have a valid driver's license with good driving record, and be able to drive 4WD vehicles.
 Applicants must be willing to work nights at the summit of Cerro Pachon, at 2900m.

-Please submit a cover letter relating your experience and interest in the position, along with a full Curriculum Vitae, publication record, and a statement of current and future research.
+Please apply on-line and submit a cover letter relating your experience and interest in the position, along with a full Curriculum Vitae, publication record, and a statement of current and future research.
 The names and email addresses of three professional references must also be provided.